 We also offer an EM Probiotic soap that works well for cloth pad washes and can help eliminate odors while being gentle on the environment- it’s a WIN-WIN.
 (You can learn more about it here.)

 1. Place used hannahpad under running cold water and rinse out discharge as much as possible.

-3. Fold pad in half and soak in cold water for min 6 hrs, and up to 48 hrs (2 days).
+4. Fold pad in half and soak in the prepared bucket of cold water for min 6 hrs, and up to 48 hrs (2 days).
 Change water in between if soaked for longer than 12 hrs.

 So now, let me give you some new words about using cloth pads.

 Healthy You, Happy Planet🌿